 Skip to content

 Living in Boston is an exhilarating experience that most people would envy.
-If you’re fortunate enough to be in the market for a Boston apartment rental, you’ll want certain interior amenities.
-However, there are also local features to be aware of when searching for apartments in Boston.
-Here are eight features to consider.
+If you’re fortunate enough to be in the market for a Boston apartment rental, you’ll want to examine several factors that can make your living experience the best possible.
+Believe me; there is a difference between an average apartment and a great living opportunity.
+Details matter when selecting the best apartments in Boston.
+Here are 10 features you might want to consider.

-Boston has four seasons, so your wardrobe will be large simply because you’ll need to have apparel for those four seasons.
+Boston has four seasons, so your wardrobe will be large simply because you’ll need to have apparel that matches appropriately.
 Look for a Boston apartment with lots of closet space to store bulky winter coats, sweaters, boots and other winter accessories when not in use.
 If you don’t have closet space; you had better hope they have good basement space and preferably with some kind of ability to lock up your storage.
+Smart landlords in Boston also build open storage above closets so you can put your travelling suitcase.
+For nearly every property I own I try to build that extra storage space so that our tenants don’t have to worry about storing their suitcase in the closet.

 4. Distance to the T

+So you decided that a car is way too stressful for Boston living.
+I hear you loud and clear.
+Especially with Uber around, you have a lot of options.
 If you’re new to Boston, you might wonder what people are talking about when they mention the “T.” Relax.
 It’s not another tea party.
-It’s short for MBTA, the subway system that runs throughout the Boston area.
-The T has five lines and odds are that you’ll be relying on at least one of them to bring you to work, a friend’s house or game day at Fenway Park.
-So one of the things you should look for in your Boston apartment is to have it be within a short distance of a T stop.
-You’ll appreciate this feature more and more over time, since riding the T saves time, money and cab fare.
+It’s short for MBTA (Massachusetts Bay Transportation Authority), the subway system that runs throughout the Boston area.
+The T has five lines, and odds are that you’ll be relying on at least one of them to bring you to work, a friend’s house or game day at Fenway Park.

 Even though Boston is a bustling city, you’ll discover delectable fresh foods at any one of the many farmer’s markets dotted around the area.
 Ideally, you’ll want your apartment in Boston to be situated close enough to a farmer’s market where you can comfortably tote your fresh produce back to your luxury apartment in Boston.
 Choose from locations near the Boston Public Market, Copley Square, Dewey Square and many more.